Mech-Elites: Illuminating the Mechanic Space of GVGAI

 \section{Experiments}

-$4$ games from the GVGAI framework were used to test the effectiveness of our level generation method.
-Zelda, Solarfox, Plants, and RealPortals are all described in Section \ref{sec:GVGAI}.
+Four games from the GVG-AI framework were used to test the effectiveness of our level generation method.
+Zelda, Solarfox, Plants, and RealPortals are all described in Section \ref{sec:GVG-AI}.
 The dimensionalities used in the system are shown in Tables \ref{tab:zelda_mechanics}, \ref{tab:solarfox_mechanics}, \ref{tab:plants_mechanics}, and \ref{tab:realportals_mechanics}.
-These mechanics were extracted from each game automatically by using the AtDelfi system~\cite{green2018atdelfi}, which is able to parse game rules directly from a GVGAI game's VDGL description file.
+These mechanics were extracted from each game automatically by using the AtDelfi system~\cite{green2018atdelfi}, which is able to parse game rules directly from a GVG-AI game's VDGL description file.

-All experiments used batch size of 50 chromosomes.
-Each generation, 20\% of the levels are randomly initialized, and the remainder are filled with mutated versions of elites.
+For all experiments, we generate 50 chromosomes for each iteration.
+In each iteration, 20\% of the levels are randomly initialized, and the remainder are filled with mutated versions of the selected chromosomes.
 For the Solarfox experiment, levels are much more dependent on having fewer empty tiles for functional gameplay and thus a less constrained initialized population.
-To assist evolution, only 10\% of Solarfox levels were randomly initialized each generation, and 90\% filled with mutated version of elites.
+To assist evolution, only 10\% of Solarfox levels were randomly initialized each iteration, and 90\% filled with mutated versions.

-Our system uses the AdrianCTX algorithm that comes with the GVGAI framework~\cite{perez2019general} as the \emph{evaluation agent}.
+Each experiment ran for a total of 500 iterations.
 The dimensions for the level are calculated using the AdrianCTX agent's playthrough.
 The \emph{idle agent} is run a total of $5$ times on the level, of which it must survive $3$ in order to pass the constraint test.
 In RealPortals, it is impossible for a non-moving agent to die (the only way to lose is to fall into water), and therefore this constraint test is not necessary.
-Both agent's ``ideal times'' ($T_{ideal}$) were set to 70 timesteps for all experiments.
+Both agent's ``ideal times'' ($T_{ideal}$) were set to $70$ timesteps for all experiments.

 If the constraint test is passed, the level's fitness is evaluated according to Equation \ref{eq:fitness}, where $w$ is 0.25 and $(1-w)$ is 0.75 in the Zelda and RealPortals experiments.
 Plants and Solarfox levels are more dependent on tile uniformity and open areas, as opposed to Zelda and RealPortals.
 Therefore, $w$ was 0.2 while $(1-w)$ is 0.8 for thes experiments.
 After evaluation, the chromosome is compared to its respective dimensional family, as specified in Section \ref{sec:CME}.